cwarmbrunn/portfolio-generator/README.md

 **Project Description/Summary:**

-Creating a Node.js application that dynamically generates a site after recieving user input via the terminal.
+Creating a Node.js application that dynamically generates a site after receiving user input via the terminal.

 ---